parimalp/compute_acceleration_using_Vitis/README.md

 make
 ```

-In `Makefile`, we have assigned `hw_emu` to `-t`, which means build target.
+In `Makefile`, we have assigned `hw_emu` to `-t`, which means build target for hardware emulation.
 When running Hardware Emulation on Ubuntu system, the environment variable `LIBRARY_PATH` is needed for XSIM to find proper libraries during compile time.

 Step 2: Build sw_src in CMake flow